How To Talk About Estate Planning with Your Family

 Once your estate plan is in place, work to keep it up to date.
 Changes in the law — like updates to the federal tax code or local property tax rates — may require you to update your existing estate planning documents.

-Life events can also dictate updates to your estate plan, too.
-Changes in marital or retirement status, relocation, the arrival of children or grandchildren, a financial windfall (through business or inheritance) as well as disability or illness may prompt you to alter your plan.
+Life events can dictate the need for updates to your estate plan, too.
+Changes in marital or retirement status, relocation, the arrival of children or grandchildren, a financial windfall (through business or inheritance), as well as disability or illness may prompt you to alter your plan.

 It can be helpful to create a binder that pulls together all of your estate planning documents (including your will) and set a reminder on your desktop or smartphone calendar to review them annually.

 Finally, make sure your accountant and, if relevant, trust administrator have current contact information for each of your beneficiaries.
-And be sure that the contact information for your executor or anyone designated to act on your behalf is correct and up to date.
+And be sure that the contact information for your executor or anyone designated to act on your behalf is correct.

 The takeaway

-While conversations about estate planning may feel daunting at first, they can prove productive — especially with proper planning and clear goals in mind.
+While conversations about estate planning may feel daunting at first, they can prove productive — especially if you prepare with clear goals in mind.
 With time and patience, however, they can lead everyone to a deeper understanding of what the future holds and their roles in it.

 Might a trust be part of your estate plan?
 Or are you an RBFCU member who is curious about estate planning and in need of referrals to our estate planning professional network?